primo14/primo14/README.md

 - 🌱 I love working on ... automation projects to simplify my daily tasks!

-- 🍂 Something new I'm learning about...
+- 🍂 Something new I'm learning ...
 Linux!
 I've taken the plunge and have fully moved my home pc to Linux and am learning as I use.

 ### 🛠  Tech Stack